mmakaay/esphome-xiaomi_bslamp2/README.md

 quite safe :-)

-I have two lamps that both are running the latest development firmware and they are functioning very well as far as the light feature is concerned.
+I have two lamps that both are running the latest development firmware and they are functioning very well.

 I sometimes see API disconnection issues, but those can all be traced back to the underlying frameworks.
 For the most prevalent issue, I did some debugging and wrote a fix (it is mentioned below).